-If a site or project design cannot accommodate the Tier 1 or Tier 2 Practices specified above because of site or design constraints, but excluding costs, then a designer may use Tier 3 Practices to meet the WQTS.
+If a site or project design cannot accommodate the Tier 1 or Tier 2 Practices specified above because of site or design constraints, but excluding costs, then a designer may use Tier 3 Practices to meet the WQTS, as listed in the table below.
 Tier 3 Practices include lined dry swales, lined filters, wet ponds, and shallow surface wetlands.
 These practices, when properly constructed and maintained, are expected to achieve a pollutant removal rate ranging from 50-60% TP and approximately 80% TSS removal (USEPA BMP Performance Curves, National Stormwater Database, International Stormwater Database).